 Forty-four samples were taken to characterize the mineralogy of the volcanic material cored and the carbonate content.
 The volcanic material retrieved contains mainly plagioclase, hornblende, quartz, and amphibole.
-The hornblende appears to be more alkali rich than observed in samples from around Montserrat.
+Hornblende appears to be more alkali rich than observed in samples from around Montserrat.
 Clay minerals are ubiquitous throughout the hole and are also more abundant than in samples from the Montserrat sites.
-The dominant clay minerals are smectites, kaolinite, and glauconite.
+The dominant clay minerals are smectite, kaolinite, and glauconite.
 At the base of Hole U1397A, the abundance of clay minerals (mainly smectite) is especially high, and dolomite is also present in significant quantities, possibly reflecting the presence of hydrothermal alteration products.
 CaCO3 concentrations are lower than those found in the sites around Montserrat, and the main carbonate minerals identified are calcite with minor aragonite.
 This combination likely reflects the greater water depth at this location and the absence of any significant aragonite preservation.
-With the exception of the uppermost sample from 4.1 mbsf, which yielded an organic carbon concentration of 0.62 wt%, all other samples yielded values of <0.5 wt% and most lacked any measurable organic carbon concentrations.

-Results of the detailed study of the nanno- and microfossil content of the sediment described above are consistent with their intensely reworked nature because many of the studied samples contained poorly preserved shallow-water reef benthic foraminifers and coral fragments.
+The nanno- and microfossil content of the sediment described above are persistently reworked, and many samples contain poorly preserved shallow-water reef benthic foraminifers and coral fragments.
 Generally, the sediment contained low abundances of calcareous nannofossils and planktonic and benthic foraminifers with varying levels of preservation.
-Although biostratigraphic dates are generally not sequential, an overall trend to older material with depth is observed.
-Biostratigraphic datums derived from both calcareous nannofossils and planktonic foraminifers show that Site U1397 contains many levels of reworked sediment from the upper Miocene to upper Pliocene amidst a background of upper Pleistocene sedimentation.
-Overall, only a few datum species could be used as an age constraint for the cored material.
-These were the planktonic foraminifers Globigerinella calida and Globorotalia flexuosa and the nannofossil Emiliania huxleyi.
-The resulting age model resolves an age younger than 220 ka for the top ~25 mbsf, younger than 250 ka from ~50 to ~100 mbsf, younger than $\sim$ 350 ka from 100 mbsf to nearly the base, and $\sim$ 400 ka at the bottom of this site.
+Where obtained, biostratigraphic dates were generally nonsequential; however, an overall trend to older material with increasing depth is observed.
+Calcareous nannofossils and planktonic foraminifers show that Site U1397 contains many levels of reworked sediment from the upper Miocene to upper Pliocene amidst a background of upper Pleistocene sedimentation.
+Overall, only a few datum species (Globigerinella calida, Globorotalia flexuosa, and Emiliania huxleyi) could be used as an age constraint for the cored material.
+The resulting age model resolves an age younger than 220 ka for the top ~25 mbsf, younger than 250 ka from ~50 to ~100 mbsf, younger than ~350 ka from 100 mbsf to nearly the base, and ~400 ka at the bottom of this site.
 It should be noted that these ages are only a maximum age estimate and that any constraint on the youngest material is inappropriate given the extensive reworking of sediment.

 Generally, the retrieval of a magnetostratigraphic record for this site was as complicated as the retrieval of a biostratigraphic record because of the nature of the cored material and recovery.
 Using the detailed core description logs, only data measured on identifiable hemipelagic sediment layers were used for interpretation.
-The FlexIt orientation tool was used on Cores 340-U1397A-1H through 9H, together with nonmagnetic core barrels; thus between 0 and 67 mbsf in Hole U1397A declination could be corrected to true north.
-The occurrence of hemipelagic sediment is highly discontinuous at Site U1397, particularly below ~55 mbsf.
+These layers were highly discontinuous at Site U1397, particularly below ~55 mbsf.
 Shallower than ~55 mbsf, inclination values obtained on discrete samples show scattered but positive inclination, clustering around the expected GAD inclination.
 Declination shows little variation, suggesting that all sediment and tephra to a depth ~55 mbsf was deposited in the Brunhes Chron (<780 ka).
 Below this depth the record becomes increasingly discontinuous, making confident interpretation of ages based solely on paleomagnetic data difficult.